-The Shires standard Community Group Lease is to be used for all Leases where the Lessee is not for profit, unless circumstances require otherwise.
+The Shires standard Community Group Lease is to be used for all leases where the lessee is a not-for-profit organisation, unless circumstances require otherwise.

-The need for any specific terms and conditions relative to the unique nature or requirements of the Shire Premises is to be considered where appropriate.
+The need for any specific terms and conditions relative to the unique nature or requirements of the Shire premises is to be considered where appropriate.

-Responsible Officer Executive Manager Corporate Services History Adopted 23 February 2023 (Resolution 12/23) Delegation /A Relevant Legislation Local Government Act 1995 Land Administration Act 1997 Related Documentation Forms & Templates : Shire of Boddington standard Lease agreement
+Responsible Officer Executive Manager Corporate Services History Adopted 23 February 2023 (Resolution 12/23) Amended 23 March 2023 (Resolution 25/23) Delegation Relevant Legislation Local Government Act 1995 Land Administration Act 1997 Related Documentation Forms & Templates : Shire of Boddington standard Lease agreement